furkanssarri/unit-testing-exercise/src/tests/ceasar-cypher/README.md

 expects a string to be returned as encrypted by a _easar cypher_. see [ceasar cypher](https://en.wikipedia.org/wiki/Caesar_cipher) for more information.

-this function takes in a _string_ and a _shift factor_ and returns the, sort of, encrypted string.
+this function takes in a _string_ and a _shift factor_ and returns the, sort of, encrypted string[^1].

+[^1]: the function lacks a decryption method since it is not in the scope of this exercise to decrypt messages.

 it does take: